 Field investigation consisted of an intensive pedestrian survey supplemented with screened shovel tests.
-Most of the project area was considered to have a low probability of containing cultural materials due to its distance from perennial water sources and from previously recorded archaeological sites, while those transects in the immediate vicinity of the previously recorded site 16CD89 were considered to have a high probability.
-The vast majority of the project area was therefore shovel tested at an interval of 50 m (164 ft), while Transects 18-19 and 21-23 (see Figure 3) were shovel tested at an interval of 30 m (98 ft).
+The project area was considered to have a low probability of containing cultural materials due to its distance from perennial water sources and from previously recorded archaeological sites.
+Therefore, the project area was shovel tested at an interval of 50 m (164 ft) (see Figure 3).

-The transects were each assigned a consecutive numerical designation, and the shovel tests were numbered consecutively along each transect.
-Transect beginning locations and occasional shovel tests along the length of each transect were marked with flagging tape that specified the unique transect and/or shovel test designation.
-All shovel tests measured 30-x-30 cm (12-x-12 in) and were excavated to 50 cm (20 in) below ground sterile surface or until subsoil was encountered.
-In practice, sterile subsoil or fill soil was typically encountered between 10 and 40 cm (4 and 16 in) below ground surface.
+Transects were each assigned a consecutive numerical designation, and the shovel tests were numbered consecutively along each transect.
+Transect beginning locations were marked with flagging tape that specified the unique transect.
+All shovel tests measured 30x-30 cm (12-x-12 in) and were excavated to 50 cm (20 in) bgs or until sterile subsoil was encountered.
+In practice, sterile subsoil or fill soil was typically encountered between 10 and 40 cm (4 and 16 in) bgs.
 Fill removed from the tests was screened through .64 cm (.25 in) mesh hardware cloth or was trowel-sorted in instances where the soil was extremely clayey.
 The sidewalls and bottoms of shovel tests were examined for cultural material and features.
 Along each transect the ground surface was visually inspected for artifacts.
 The locations of the individual transects are presented in Figure 3.